Tanami/markdown-graphviz-svg/README.md

 Because this uses the special `{% %}` syntax, it should be compatible with Jinja and other platforms that recognise it as such, however this is untested.

 # Usage
- - Run `setup.py install` or put this folder in your $PYTHONPATH (I haven't added it to pip)
+ - Run `setup.py install` or put this folder in your $PYTHONPATH
  - Add `markdown-graphviz-svg` to your extensions list in ReText's configuration
  - Use like this: